varunsharma0111/varunsharma0111/README.md

 ### 👋 About Me

-I am a **final-year B.Tech student in Artificial Intelligence & Machine Learning**, focused on building practical software and AI systems — taking an idea from requirements → implementation → testing → debugging → verification → production-ready software.
+I am a **B.Tech graduate in Artificial Intelligence & Machine Learning**, focused on building practical software and AI systems — taking an idea from **requirements → implementation → testing → debugging → verification → deployment → production-ready software**.

+I enjoy understanding how systems work end-to-end, solving real-world problems, and continuously improving applications for **reliability, scalability, security, and performance**.

 ---